nina-grant/Atmospheric-Teleconnection-Model/README.md

    Ex: `jupyter nbconvert --to script /scratch/$USER/Model/RunModel.Total.ipynb --output RunModelConverted`

    You can run it with or without the --output option and name the output file whatever you want.
 The default without the `--output` flag is to keep the same name and only change the file type.
-6. Run the `sbatch` script and modify the path for the log file.
+6. Modify and run the `sbatch` script.
+Change the username and the paths for the input folder and log file.
 7. Save the job ID# for future reference and troubleshooting.
 8. Postprocess the output (e.g., convert sigma to pressure).